 Lens

-If you’re unsure, or if you plan to shoot a variety of different types of fashion photography, a zoom lens will give you more options.
-A lens like the 24-70mm f/2.8 will cover a wide variety of focal lengths, has a large aperture, and has a narrow depth of field, allowing you to shoot in most lighting scenarios.
+If you’re unsure which lens to use or plan to shoot a variety of fashion photography styles, a zoom lens can provide you with more flexibility.
+Consider the 24-70mm f/2.8 lens, which offers a wide range of focal lengths, a large aperture, and a narrow depth of field, making it suitable for different lighting scenarios.

 If you want to be a successful fashion photographer, you must master lighting.
 This doesn’t mean you have to go out and buy a full studio lighting setup right once, but you should be able to work in any lighting situation.